thattheredstoner/Handwritten-Digit-Recogniser/README.md

 ### Prerequisites
 - Rust (2024 edition or later)
 - Web browser with JavaScript enabled
-- MNIST dataset files (not included in project)
+- MNIST dataset files (not included in project) - Note the location of the dataset files in the project structure

 ### Installation & Setup
 **NOTE: Not suggested for running on public ports.
 This is a learning project, and so doesn't have adequate security measures in place.**